Asia's biggest Halloween party is in Hong Kong ... where people have been arrested for wearing masks

 "We have a lot more security this year, we have a team of security there this year because I'm more concerned about the kids ... and really making it safe for them," Zeman said.

-In a statement Tuesday, police said they were concerned that marchers going from Victoria Park to Central, where LKF is located.
+In a statement Tuesday, police said they were concerned that marchers planned to go from Victoria Park to Central, where LKF is located.

 "There is a possibility of extensive road blockage ... breaching public peace and public order.
 Members of the public should avoid travelling to the concerned area when public disorder occurs," the statement read.